CHAUVET-ILUMINARC/LOGICDRIVE2X/README.md

 - Optimized the upgrade function
 - Added infrared panel control

-<span style="color:orange">⚠️</span> **Warning:** This update reduces the port fixture capacity from 40pcs down to 30pcs on drives with ST controllers. <br>
->>Drives with GD controllers are immune form this reduction in fixture count/port.
-You can find which controler is used in your drive by reviewing the webserver.
-It is posted in the top-right section of the webservers.
-&nbsp;&nbsp;&nbsp;&nbsp;Drives with GD controllers are immune form this reduction in fixture count/port.
-You can find which controler is used in your drive by reviewing the webserver.
-It is posted in the top-right section of the webservers.

 <span style="color:orange">⚠️</span> <strong>Warning:</strong>
 <div style="margin-left: 2em; display: inline;">
   This update reduces the port fixture capacity from 40pcs down to 30pcs on drives with ST controllers. <br>
   Drives with GD controllers are immune from this reduction in fixture count/port.
 You can find which controller is used in your drive by reviewing the webserver.
 It is posted in the top-right section of the webservers.
 </div>